 Your time spent on the Saco River will be rewarded with rope swings, small rapids, sandy beaches, friendly paddlers, wildlife, beautiful scenery, many photo-op stops, places to cool off with a dip plus several picnic spots.

 If you want to go tubing on the Saco River, there are several companies in town that can set you up with tube, canoe or kayak rentals.
 My first choice would be Saco Canoe Rental Company.
 They have been offering Saco River Tubing Rentals for over 25 years.
 Their convenient riverside location allows you to paddle back to your car.
 No waiting for shuttles!

 There are other choices if you want to kayak or canoe.
 Both of these companies come well recommended by locals.

 Before you set out take a look at this guide to planning a canoe trip.
 You'll be GLAD you did!
 Read a few articles like it and take notes.
-No one guide is complete and you will find all kinds of suggestions online to help you plan the best canoe/kayak/paddleboard trip ever!
+No one guide is complete and you will find all kinds of suggestions online to help you plan the best canoe, kayak, or paddleboard trip ever!